Close Menu

 Connecting the physical weight of a cucumber to the word on the page makes the lesson stick.

-We turned the phonics session into a physical matching game.
+We turned the phonics session into a physical matching game — one of the easiest outdoor matching games you can do without any preparation.

 As she read a word from her workbook, she had to use one hand to point to the correct physical vegetable on the mat.